nleiva/ansible-role-grafana_agent/README.md

     loki_user: <username>

 Each service in [Grafana Cloud](https://grafana.com/products/cloud/) has a unique service id or user.
 Once in the [Grafana Cloud Portal](https://grafana.com/docs/grafana-cloud/cloud-portal/) click on Loki to get the value you need to provide for `loki_user`.
-If this value is present, this role will install the [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/) agent and create a Systemd service for it.
+If this value is present, this role will configure the Agent for [logs](https://grafana.com/docs/agent/latest/configuration/logs-config/).
 It will scrape messages from `/var/log` and `journald`.
 For reference, see [Journal Scraping](https://grafana.com/docs/loki/latest/clients/promtail/scraping/#journal-scraping-linux-only).

+    tempo_user: <username>

+Each service in [Grafana Cloud](https://grafana.com/products/cloud/) has a unique service id or user.
+Once in the [Grafana Cloud Portal](https://grafana.com/docs/grafana-cloud/cloud-portal/) click on Tempo to get the value you need to provide for `tempo_user`.

     install_unzip: true

 Whether to install `unzip`, to extract files from agent's zip releases.
 By default is set to `true`.

     grafana_location_prometheus: us-central1
+    grafana_location_loki: us-central1
-    grafana_location_promtail: us-central1
+    grafana_location_tempo: us-central1

 The closest Grafana region for promtail or prometheus.
 As displayed in `@logs-prod-us-central1.grafana.net/api/prom/push` for example.
 By default is `us-central1`